 Once the GDPR goes into effect, these data giants will have to prove that the changes they made to their companies ensure an individual’s right to access, edit, download (in machine readable format) and remove all of their personal information with ease.

-Facebook manages a tremendous amount of personal data for over 2.19 billion users worldwide, making it the largest social media site and one of the largest data giants in the world.
+Facebook manages a tremendous amount of personal data for over 2.19 billion users worldwide, with 2.74 billion active monthly users, making it the largest social media site and one of the largest data giants in the world.

 In recent months Facebook has transformed their data management policies drastically.
 This can be attributed to a combination of the impending GDPR, as well as the recent Cambridge Analytica scandal revealing that a political consultancy group had harvested the personal information of over 50 million Facebook users.

 These changes give individuals much more control over their personal information, such as the providing individuals with an easy way to view and download all of their personal information from the site, including photos and posts, move them from the social media site and even delete them entirely.
 Facebook also allows users to opt in or out of their facial recognition feature and block targeting based on behavior exhibited outside the social media site.

 Overall, these changes are a step in the right direction and other companies managing personal information will have no choice but to adapt their policies and practices accordingly.

 LinkedIn – How the Largest Professional Network Tackles Compliance

 LinkedIn, the largest professional digital network in the world, stores and manages personal information of over 546 million users, many of which are European citizens.
 As a large processor of personal data, LinkedIn has modified their platform to ensure GDPR compliance at all levels.

 To meet one of the top GDPR concerns, LinkedIn has created a new way for individuals to download all of their personal data without a formal request.
 The new policy recognizes that “your LinkedIn data belongs to you” and lets users easily select what data files they want to download.